CrowdHailer/raxx_kit/guides/Why Raxx.md

 ```
 *This picture deliberately avoids websockets etc, we will deal with that later.*

-The job of a server is to transform an incomming request to an outgoing response.
+The job of a server is to transform an incoming request to an outgoing response.
 A server is the combination of behaviour and configuration.
 Raxx aims to match these semantics as closely as possible.
 To be a server a module only has to implement a `handle_request/2` function.